Siku (instrument): Design

 Sikus are typically made from bamboo shoots, but have also been made from condor feathers, bone, and many other materials.
 Additionally, different types of bamboo are employed to change the quality of the sound.
 Songo, or shallow-walled bamboo, gives a louder, more resonant sound than regular deep-walled bamboo, but is less common due to its fragility.

 The antara are traditionally made from a type of cane known as chuki or chajlla (Arundo donax) that grows in the ceja de la selva, literally "the eyebrow of the forest".
 The pipes are held together by one or two strips of cane (ties) to form a trapezoidal plane (like a raft).
 Antaras are of different sizes and they produce diverse sounds.

 Siku is split across two rows of pipes.
 One must alternate rows with every note in order to play a complete scale.
 Traditionally, two musicians were required to play the siku, each one taking one row of the instrument.
 One part of the instrument is called ira, another arka.
 It is considered that spiritually ira corresponds to male principle and arka to female.
 When many musicians divide in two parts, first playing ira and second playing arka, this gives Andean music a distinctive stereophonic sound.
 Hear example.

 Now it is more common to see one musician playing both rows of the instrument together, but rustic ensembles retain traditional playing.

 Varieties

 The most widespread variety of siku, siku ch'alla, contains 13 pipes (6 in ira and 7 in arka), but less common varieties may have more and fewer pipes.
 Some of them employ extra open-ended reeds attached to the front of the instrument to change the sound quality.
 The tabla siku has all of the pipes cut to the same length, so the instrument is rectangular in shape but has stoppers inside the tubes to adjust the actual resonant length of the chambers.

 Scale and tuning

 The siku uses a diatonic scale.
-Siku ch'alla is tuned in E minor / G major, arca: D-F#-A-C-E-G-B and ira:E-G-B-D-F#-A.
+Siku ch'alla is tuned in E minor / G major, arka: D-F#-A-C-E-G-B and ira:E-G-B-D-F#-A.

 There are a contemporary varieties of siku with chromatic scale having 3 rows, with pitch distribution similar to chromatic button accordion.